spacemeshos/smapp-lite/TestCases.md

 1. With a wallet correctly set up, and logged out, verify that navigating to any valid link `https://wallet.spacemesh.io/#/[any-existing-path]` redirects instantly to `https://wallet.spacemesh.io/#/unlock`.
 2. Verify the login page loads successfully - displays the following elements: Input field to enter the password, "Unlock" button.
 Footer message with "Wipe out" button.
 3. Ensure the password input field accepts text input.
-4. Verify that the input field has the indication for password entry and that it's securely masked (dots or asteriks replace chars)
+4. Verify that the input field has the indication for password entry and that it's securely masked (dots or asterisks replace chars)
-5. Check the eye icon, ensure it unmasks the password input.
+5. Check the eye icon, and ensure it unmasks the password input.
 6. Verify the "Unlock" button is disabled if the password field is empty.
 7. Ensure the "Unlock" button is enabled when a password is entered.
 8. Verify that entering the correct password and clicking the "Unlock" button logs the user in.